How to Convert Your Fidelity Traditional IRA to a Roth IRA

 Can I change my mind?

-You may have the ability to recharacterize (revert) your Roth IRA back into a Traditional IRA.
+The Tax Cuts and Jobs Act eliminated the ability to recharacterize (revert) conversions beginning with taxable year 2018.
+You may recharacterize your Roth IRA back into a Traditional IRA for those conversions completed during taxable year 2017.
 Some reasons for considering a recharacterization include:

 - Your Roth IRA investments decreased in value since you converted.